 How to Make the Best Crock-Pot Lamb Stew with Vegetables

-If not familiar with a slow cooker, it is an electrical countertop cooking appliance that lets you cook different types of foods at low temperatures for long periods of time.
-Perfect for braising tough cuts of meat but versatile enough to prepare desserts like bread pudding.
+If not familiar with a slow cooker, it is an electrical counter-top cooking appliance that lets you cook different types of foods at low temperatures for long periods of time.
+Therefore, it is perfect for braising tough cuts of meat but versatile enough to prepare desserts like bread pudding.

 Lamb Stew Meat

 I tried my local butcher and two supermarkets and no one had one.
-My local butcher said he could special order me one but I needed it that day so I opted for a boneless leg of lamb that worked out well.
+My local butcher said he could special order me one.
+However, I needed it that day so I opted for a boneless leg of lamb that worked out well.

 These cubes come from trimmings of other cuts of meat and you have no idea what you are getting.
-Not that the meat is bad, but it may not be consistent and come from different parts of the animal resulting in some interesting tastes or texture.
+Not that the meat is bad.
+It may not be consistent and come from different parts of the animal resulting in some interesting tastes or texture.

 Whatever cut you purchase, be sure to trim most of the fat off it.
-The leg of lamb we used needed had a lot of fat that needed to be removed but that’s OK, the final results were much better.
+The leg of lamb we used needed had a lot of fat that needed to be removed.
+As a result, the final results were much better.